 Outbreaks of gastric intestinal infections and cholera can happen, especially during the rainy season (November to April).

 Along with outbreaks of cholera, diarrhoea and other food-borne illnesses can be a problem among travellers.
-Avoid tap water, ice cubes, and raw fruits and vegetables.
-We recommend using bottled water for drinking and food preparation.
+Citizens are advised to avoid tap water, ice cubes, and raw fruits and vegetables while in Malawi, and bottled water is recommended for drinking and food preparation.
 Heightened awareness of hygiene is also advised.

 Rabies is endemic in all areas of Malawi and you should avoid contact with dogs.
 Dogs are usually kept for security rather than as pets and they can be aggressive.
 You should consider getting a rabies vaccine before coming to Malawi, especially if you plan to travel to rural areas.

 Rain and flooding

 The rainy season extends from November to April.
 Secondary roads may be impassable to all but four-wheel-drive vehicles during this period.
 Roads and bridges can be washed away by flash floods, particularly in lakeshore areas.
 Stay informed of regional weather forecasts and plan accordingly.